tilezen/joerd/docs/data-sources.md

 # Data Sources

-Mapzen Elevation Tiles are powered by several major open data sets and we owe a tremendous debt of gratitude to the individuals and communities which produced them.
+Mapzen Terrain Tiles are powered by several major open data sets and we owe a tremendous debt of gratitude to the individuals and communities which produced them.

 **Attribution is required** for some of our data providers.
 See the [Attribution](attribution.md) document for more information.